PVA-Parrot/PVA-Parrot/README.md

 main application.

 # Installation

+## Docker container

+A Docker container is available from DockerHub `pvaparrot/pva-parrot`.

+## Manually

 A JVM installation is required.

 [Boot][1] needs to be installed, download [boot.sh][2], then:

 `mv boot.sh boot && chmod a+x boot && sudo mv boot /usr/local/bin`

+Once you run a boot task, it will install the required dependencies.

 # Usage